The Truth About The 12-Hour Night

 That’s why you can have two babies the same age (which I actually do have) and one will sleep 12 hours at night while the other is consistently up just after 6:00am (this is my life).
 But both are getting enough sleep.

-Sometimes parents will say something like, “we’d like our son to be on an 8-8 schedule for our lifestyle”.
+Sometimes parents will say something along the lines of, “we’d like our son to be on an 8-8 schedule for our lifestyle”.
 And I have to break it to them that it doesn’t quite work like that.
-This isn’t a drive-thru.
+We can try!
+But babies are little humans, not robots.

 There’s only so much manipulation you can do.
 Our little ones have their own natural circadian rhythms and you can’t fight nature.
 Instead, you must work with it and optimize it to get the best possible night your unique child can give you.